ritk20/crypto-portfolio/README.md

 ## Key Features

-1. It's just a skeleton project as of now
+1. Transfer Tokens Seamlessly across wallets
+2. Check Allowance of Smart Contracts

 ## How to use?